-The survey provides new insights about our current condition within several areas.
-How is growing up up in Norway?
+The study provides new insights about adolescents and adults psychosocial well-being in several areas.
+What is it like growing up in Norway?
 What influences our lifestyle and mental health?
 What kind of education and which professions do we choose?
-Who ends up on the wrong side of the law?
-What is the condition of our relationships and family life?
+Who gets into trouble with the law?
+How is our relationships and family life?
 Which gender differences exist?
-These and many other topics are shed light on in the Young in Norway study.
+These and many other topics is examined in the Young in Norway Study.

-In addition a research article has been written based on the interview with the researchers behind the Young in Norway study.
+In addition, a research article has been written based on an interview with the researchers behind the Young in Norway study.